FelixofRivia/pre-volumereco/README.md

 ### Model evaluation
-Compare reconstructions starting from a flat voxel score distribution and starting from the initial prediction of the model.
+Compare reconstructions starting from a uniform voxel score distribution with reconstructions using a prior predicted by the model.
 Given a set number of iterations of the reconstruction algorithm, count how many iterations are necessary to reach the 99% maximum likelihood (which should converge iteration after iteration).
-The expectation is that starting from the initial prediction of the model lowers the number of iterations required.
+The expectation is that starting from the prior predicted by the model lowers the number of iterations required.

 <p align="center">
   <img width="45%" height="45%" alt="likelihood" src="https://github.com/user-attachments/assets/da34aca9-52e9-4e90-b79a-9282ec36ae1f" />